-Prohibition of Sales (viii) Belgian Consumers:
+(viii) Prohibition of Sales to [Not Applicable] [Applicable] Belgian Consumers:

-[Not Applicable] [Applicable]

 8. Third Party Information

 [[Relevant third party information] has been extracted from [specify source].
 The Issuer confirms that such information has been accurately reproduced and that, so far as it is aware and is able to ascertain from information published by [specify source], no facts have been omitted which would render the reproduced information inaccurate or misleading.]